drvinceknight/gt/_posts/2025-02-28-moran-process.md

 Process](https://nashpy.readthedocs.io/en/stable/text-book/moran-process.html).
 We did this by considering the [Hawk Dove game](https://nashpy.readthedocs.io/en/stable/text-book/normal-form-games.html#hawk-dove-game).

-You can see a recording of this [here](https://cardiff.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=d36fae76-d9cd-4071-a01c-b28d0108a5ea) png).
+You can see a recording of this [here](https://cardiff.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=d36fae76-d9cd-4071-a01c-b28d0108a5ea).

 The Moran process is a game theoretic model of evolution.
 One of the differences from the [Replicator Dynamics equation]({{ site.baseurl